ravicm/hello/cheflab.md

 ## Chef Lab:

 ##### Agenda:
 Chef is a configuration management tool to manage small and large scale infrastructure.
-The Lab exercise show the [requirements](https://docs.chef.io/chef_system_requirements)setup and working with Chef configuration <br>
+The Lab exercise show the [requirements](https://docs.chef.io/chef_system_requirements), setup and working with Chef configuration <br>
 To manage the infrastructure, Chef requires two Linux-based servers one for Chef-server and the other for Chef-Workstation. <br>
 However small organizations can use the [Chef managed Server](https://manage.chef.io/) instead of ON-Prem Server.
 However, workstation shall be installed in On-Prem<br>
 The Lab setup discussed below, a.
 Chef-Workstation and Chef-Client are On-Prem and b.
 Chef-Server set up on both [Chef managed Server](https://manage.chef.io/) and